 For patients with certain conditions, our Austin allergists may decide that other types of allergy testing are necessary to establish a diagnosis.

 - Challenge tests—during these tests, the patient either inhales or ingests the allergen.
-This type of allergy testing is often used to diagnose medication allergies or allergies to food.
+This type of testing is often used to diagnose medication allergies or allergies to food.

 - Blood tests—some patients cannot have a skin test.
 If they are taking specific medications, or if they have certain skin conditions, our Austin allergists may decide to administer a blood test.

-Allergy testing should be performed by a board-certified allergy specialist
+Testing should be performed by a board-certified allergy specialist

 The American Academy of Allergy, Asthma & Immunology (AAAAI) cautions patients against certain types of allergy testing not performed by a qualified allergist.
 According to the Academy, “these include: allergy screening tests done in supermarkets or drug stores, home testing, applied kinesiology (allergy testing by testing muscle strength or weakness), cytotoxicity testing for food allergy, Rinkel skin titration method, provocative neutralization testing, Immunoglobulin G (IgG) testing for food allergy or sublingual provocation.”*